1.4.1. Environmental Change in the LSJRB

-Noticeable, but small-scale changes occurred in the St. Johns River Basin during pre-Columbian times, when the Timucua Indians occupied northeast Florida (Milanich 1998).
-It was not until the Colonial Period, particularly during the British occupation in the late 1700s, that the environment experienced large-scale alterations.
+Noticeable, but small-scale changes occurred in the St. Johns River Basin when the Timucua Indians occupied northeast Florida (Milanich 1998).
+Yet, it was not until the Colonial Period, particularly during the British occupation in the late 1700s, that the environment experienced large-scale alterations.
 Such landscape modifications as the conversion of wetlands to agriculture and the clearing of forests for timber surged again in the mid-1800s after Florida was granted statehood (Davis and Arsenault 2005).
 First tourists, and then developers and agricultural interests, were enticed to the rich and largely unexploited resource that was early Florida (Blake 1980).
 In northeast Florida, most of the earliest changes to the landscape of the LSJRB were utilitarian in purpose, but the late 1800s and early 1900s were fraught with changes driven by the profitable tourist industry.
 Tourists were fascinated with promotional accounts describing this land of eternal summer, filled with wild botanicals and beguiling beasts (Miller 1998).
 The growing village of Jacksonville became the initial portal to Florida, and a thriving tourist industry flourished as steamboats began to shuttle tourists up the St. Johns River.
 By 1875, Jacksonville was the most important town in Florida (Blake 1980).
 By the early 1900s, the population of northeast Florida was increasing at a slow, steady rate (see Figure 1.5).

 Impacts to the environment mirrored the steady population growth during the early 1900s.
 Entrepreneurs, investors, and government officials in Florida at this time were thoroughly focused on the drainage and redirection of water through engineering works (Blake 1980).
 Near Jacksonville, the federal government began decades of projects to dredge and straighten the St. Johns River in order to improve navigation (Monroe and Hong 2018).